Treatment and rehabilitation for seniors focused on returning to life at home.

 The Acute Care for Elders (ACE) unit accomplishes this through:

-- Early planning for discharge to home
+- Early planning for discharge to make the transition out of the hospital as smooth as possible.

 Your Team, Your Health